Mightybaac/Pi-Blockchain-Build-Automation/README.md

 4. Optionally, you can specify a custom build directory path by providing it as an input when prompted by the script.
 Press Enter to use the default 'build' directory.

-5. The script will clone the Pi repository, update submodules, create the build directory, run cmake to configure the project, and finally build the project using make.
+5. The script will clone the Pi repository, update submodules, create the build directory, run CMake to configure the project, and finally build the project using make.

 6. Once the build process is complete, the Pi blockchain project will be successfully built.